Continuing Education Activity

 In general, differential diagnosis of pheochromocytomas is broad, and may include but not be limited to adrenal pheochromocytomas, hyperthyroidism, thyroid storm, cardiac arrhythmias, carcinoid tumor, migraine, stroke, medullary thyroid carcinoma, mastocytosis, etc.

 In patients with a confirmed cardiac mass, the differential diagnosis may include pericardial mass, abscess, or metastasis.

 The most effective treatment of cardiac pheochromocytomas is surgical resection.

-The one- year and 5- year survival rate date of 91 patients who had benign CP were 98.2% and 78.8%, respectively.
+The one- year and 5- year survival rate in a report of 91 patients who had benign CP were 98.2% and 78.8%, respectively.
 Although data is limited, overall prognosis and recovery are quite good after complete resection.
 For malignant CP, the prognosis is not clear yet, as not enough data is available.

 Enhancing Healthcare Team Outcomes

-An interprofessional approach including a cardiologist, a cardiothoracic surgeon, an oncologist, an electrophysiologist, an intensivist, an internist, and the nurse is required for proper care and management of patients with CP.
+An interprofessional approach including a cardiologist, a cardiothoracic surgeon, an endocrinologist, an oncologist, an electrophysiologist, an intensivist, an internist, and the nurse may be required for proper care and management of patients with CP.
 The overall prognosis is quite good after total resection.